neon-engine/neon-engine/README.md

 ## Description

-Neon Engine is a modular, high-performance hobby game engine written in C++.
+Neon Engine is a modular, high-performance game engine written in C++.
 It leverages the power of existing open source libraries while maintaining a clean, extensible architecture.